mozilla/pkipolicy/rootstore/policy.md

 happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document;

-5. CPs and CPSes MUST be structured according to RFC 3647 and MUST:
+5. CPs and CPSes (or a combined CP/CPS) MUST be structured according to RFC 3647 and MUST:

        * include at least every section and subsection defined in RFC 3647;
        * only use the words "No Stipulation" to mean that the particular document imposes no requirements related to that section; and
        * contain no sections that are blank and have no subsections; *and*

-6. CA operators MUST provide a way to clearly determine which CP and CPS applies to each of its root and intermediate certificates.
+6. CA operators MUST provide a way to clearly determine which CP, CPS, or CP/CPS applies to each of its root and intermediate certificates.

-7. CA operators SHALL maintain links to older versions of each CP and CPS until all root CA certificate hierarchies operated in accordance with such CP and CPS are no longer trusted in the Mozilla root program.
+7. CA operators SHALL maintain links to older versions of each CP and CPS (or CP/CPS) until all root CA certificate hierarchies operated in accordance with such documents are no longer trusted in the Mozilla root program.

 ## 4. Common CA Database ##